-Starting in the 1980s, news and announcements about newly discovered Near Earth Asteroids (NEAs, see Fig.~\ref{fig1} for the astronomical classification of such planetary objects) with unusually high Earth-collision chances in the near future are appearing periodically on the press, TV and recently on the Web.
+Starting in the 1980s, announcements of newly discovered near earth asteroids with unusually high Earth-collision chances in the near future have been regularly highlighted in the press, TV and recently on the Web.
+These planetary objects, referred throughout as NEAs, are formally defined in Fig.~\ref{fig1}.

-Admittedly, over time there is dwindling feedback of public opinion, unless the announcement concerns a new, relatively big asteroid (hundreds of meters in size) with an alarming high probability of hitting the Earth in the next decades.
+Over time, less concern has been noted, unless the announcement concerns a new, relatively big asteroid (hundreds of meters in size) with an alarming high probability of hitting the Earth in the next decades.

-To date, impact monitoring and analysis are carried out exclusively by two research groups in the world, one at the University of Pisa (the system is called CLOMON2\footnote{{\tt http://newton.dm.unipi.it/neodys/index.php?pc=4.1}}) and the other at NASA--JPL (where it is called SENTRY\footnote{{\tt http://neo.jpl.nasa.gov/risk/}}).
-They began routine operations in the early 2000's.
-On a daily basis, these two groups collect all astrometric data of newly discovered NEAs; actually, they collect data of all NEAs, new and known, observed the previous night by the observing surveys.
+Impact monitoring and analysis is primarily undertaken by the University of Pisa (the system is called CLOMON2\footnote{{\it http://newton.dm.unipi.it/neodys/index.php?pc=4.1}}) and NASA--JPL (National Aeronautics and Space Administration Jet Propulsion Laboratory) where it is called SENTRY\footnote{{\it http://neo.jpl.nasa.gov/risk/}}.
+On a daily basis, these two groups collect all astrometric data of all NEAs, new and known, observed the previous night by the observing surveys.

-In this study we do not take into account the impact threat due to cometary bodies.
-Although comets (especially long-period comets with orbital periods in excess of 200 years) are believed to present less than of the order of 1 percent of the total Near Earth Objects (NEO) impact threat \cite{sto}, their contribution to impact flux and threat to the Earth cannot be neglected {\em a priori}, as demonstrated by the extraordinary impact of Comet Shoemaker-Levy~9 on Jupiter in July 1994.
-Nevertheless, impact monitoring systems do not currently handle cometary bodies for a variety of reasons, among which: the greater orbit uncertainty of comets due to the erratic non-gravitational forces which affect them and their lower intrinsic risk due to higher orbital periods (which are often higher than the 100~year time-limit in the monitoring systems' current predictions).

-Astrometric data, or astrometric observations, are the optical/radar measurements of the asteroid sky position with respect to the so-called fixed stars (the Earth, in the case of radar observations).
-These data come from all the observatories around the world and are publicly available at the Minor Planet Center (MPC)\footnote{{\tt http://www.minorplanetcenter.org/iau/mpc.html}.
-The MPC is responsible at international level for the designation of minor bodies in the Solar System and for the efficient collection, computation, checking and dissemination of astrometric observations and orbits for minor planets and comets.} at Harvard, Massachusetts.
-SENTRY and CLOMON2 then daily apply their algorithmic procedures in order to identify possible threatening asteroids among the new ones and to refine the orbit of those already categorized as threatening.
+Astrometric data, or astrometric observations, are the optical/radar measurements of the asteroid sky position with respect to the so-called ``fixed stars" (the Earth, in the case of radar observations).
+These data are compiled from all the observatories around the world and are made available at the Minor Planet Center (MPC)\footnote{{\it http://www.minorplanetcenter.org/iau/mpc.html}.
+The MPC designates minor bodies in the Solar System and has international responsibility for the efficient collection, computation, checking and dissemination of astrometric observations and orbits for minor planets and comets.} at Harvard University.